 Making Space for Presence

 Preparing your heart may mean simplifying.
-Fewer goals, fewer commitments, and fewer voices telling you what a “successful” Ramadan should look like.
-It may mean protecting quiet moments for du‘a, dhikr, or simply sitting with the Qur’an without rushing to finish pages.
+Fewer goals, fewer commitments, fewer voices telling you what a successful Ramadan should look like.
+It may mean protecting quiet moments for duaa, dhikr, or simply sitting with the Quran without rushing to finish pages.
+Consider how even the way you dress for these quiet moments reflects intention a soft solid wovens hijab or a flowing abaya dress for your morning Fajr can be a small, meaningful act of readiness.

 Aligning Worship With Reality

-The Prophet ﷺ taught that the most beloved deeds to Allah are those that are consistent, even if small.
+The Prophet (SAW) taught that the most beloved deeds to Allah are those that are consistent, even if small.
 A heart aligned with sincerity will find value in what it can offer, rather than despair over what it cannot.
+Wear your abayas for women to tarawih with the same intention whether you attend once a week or every night consistency of heart matters more than volume of action.

 Intention as the Anchor